Nynergy/cascade/README.md

 yourself, you're more than welcome to.

 Once it's found that file, it will parse it and load the configuration settings into the program.
-At the moment there are only two configurable
-options: MasterList tells cascade where to find the master list to read from upon normal startup, and DefaultSectionColor tells cascade what color to give newly-created sections by default.
+To see a list of configurable options, just run `cascade -h config` on the command line.

-MasterList must be defined if you are not supplying a file via command line, so make sure that is set in the config file.
+__NOTE:__ MasterList must be defined if you are not supplying a file via command line, so make sure that is set in the config file.

 # How do I use it?